What is Commonly Checked During a Pallet Racking Inspection?

 What is checked during a pallet racking inspection?

-A pallet racking inspection is a detailed safety check of the entire racking system.
+A pallet racking inspection is a detailed safety check of the entire racking system conducted by a competent person.
 It ensures compliance with the AS4084-2023 Australian Standard for steel storage racking, reduces workplace risks, and extends the life of your storage system.
-During a warehouse racking inspection, a competent person reviews every component to identify damage, poor installation, or overloading.
+During a warehouse racking inspection, the inspector reviews every component to identify damage, poor installation, or overloading.

 Uprights and frames

 Inspectors check for dents, twists, corrosion, or leaning uprights.
-Plumb racking is usually caused by forklift impact, which affects the structural integrity.
-Damage to the pallet racking must be logged in the inspection report and repaired promptly.
+Plumb racking, where uprights are out of vertical alignment, is usually caused by forklift impact, which compromises structural integrity.
+Any damage to the pallet racking must be logged in the inspection report and repaired promptly.
+A damaged upright cannot safely support the designed load.

 Beams and connections

 Beams are inspected for bending, cracks, or concentrated loads on racking beams.
-Loose clips or other components indicate the racking is unsafe.
+Loose clips or welding defects indicate the racking is unsafe.
 Overloaded racking beams can cause collapse if not corrected.
+Inspectors also verify that beam connectors are secure and that connections meet manufacturer specifications.
+Beam deflection beyond acceptable limits is a red flag for overloading or structural failure risk.

 Base plates and floor fixings